Bill Of The Month: A $48,329 Allergy Test Is A Lot Of Scratch

 "In this case, we conducted a comprehensive evaluation of the patient and her environmental exposures and meticulously selected appropriate allergens, which required obtaining and preparing putative allergens on an individual basis," Bartosch said in an emailed statement.

-Leemore Dafny, a Harvard University health care economist, said big health systems like Stanford's — which owns multiple hospitals and outpatient clinics — can pressure insurers to pay big.
+Leemore Dafny, a Harvard University health care economist, said big health systems such as Stanford's — which owns multiple hospitals and outpatient clinics — can pressure insurers to pay big.

 "Everyone wants to point fingers at the providers, but ... a lot of times [insurers] roll over and pay the rates," she said.

-Resolution: After some bargaining with Stanford's billing department, Winston ultimately paid $1,561.86 out-of-pocket.
+Resolution: After some bargaining with Stanford's billing department, Winston ultimately paid $1,561.86 out of pocket.
 She made the argument that her doctor had told her the cost per allergen would be about $100, not nearly the $400 Stanford ultimately charged her insurer.

 The takeaway: Insurers often tell patients to "shop around" for the best price and to make sure they choose in-network providers to avoid surprises.